 Earning a Certificate in Biomedical Informatics

 The certificate program is ideal for working professionals.
-It requires 16 credits and a condensed capstone project.
+It requires 16 credits, including the option for a mini-capstone project.
 Expected completion time is one to three years.

 Washington University employees may be eligible for a 50 percent tuition assistance benefit after one year of full-time employment.